sigmf/SigMF/sigmf-spec.md

 building a Collection, that each Recording referenced by that Collection use this field to associate up to the relevant `sigmf-collection` file.

+###### Non-Conforming Dataset Global Metadata Fields

+The following fields are associated only with Non-Conforming Datasets and do not need to be considered for Compliant SigMF.

+**The `dataset` Field**

+The `core:dataset` field in the Global Object is used to specify the Dataset file that this Metadata describes.
+If provided, this string MUST be the complete filename of the Dataset file, including the extension.
+The Dataset file must be in the local directory, and this string MUST NOT include any aspects of filepath other than the filename.

+If a Recording does not have this field, it MUST have a compliant SigMF Dataset (NOT a Non-Conforming Dataset) which MUST use the same base filename as the Metadata file and use the `.sigmf-data` extension.
+If a SigMF Recording or Archive is renamed this field MUST also be updated, because of this it is RECOMMENDED that Compliant SigMF Recordings avoid use of this field.

+This field SHOULD NOT be used in conjunction the `core:metadata_only` field.
+If both fields exist and the file specified by `core:dataset` exists, then `core:metadata_only` SHOULD be ignored by the application.

+**The `trailing_bytes` Field**

+This field is used only with Non-Conforming Datasets to indicate some number of bytes that trail the sample data in the NCD file that should be ignored for processing.
+This can be used to ignore footer data in non-SigMF filetypes (e.g.:
+BLUE file extended header).

+ **The `metadata_only` Field**

+This field should be defined and set to `true` to indicate that the Metadata file is being distributed without a corresponding `.sigmf-data` file.
+This may be done when the Dataset will be generated dynamically from information in the schema, or because just the schema is sufficient for the intended application.
+A metadata only distribution is not a SigMF Recording.

+If a Compliant SigMF Recording uses this field, it MAY indicate that the Dataset was dynamically generated from the metadata.
+This field MAY NOT be used in conjunction with Non-Conforming Datasets or the `core:dataset` field.

 #### Captures Array

 The `captures` field is an array of `capture segment` Objects that describe the